ddavidebor/nRF51822-OSX-ST_LINK_V2-Flasher-Script/README.md

 Place the .hex file in the ZIP your just downloaded in the download folder (together with the script) and rename it "softdevice.hex"

-After compiling on the mbed online ide, just run:
+After compiling on the mbed online ide the file will be automatically downloaded, and you can just run:

 ```Shell